 The sniffles, sneezes and coughs that provide the soundtrack of the sick season are unavoidable.
 Even health care professionals get sick too.
 When they do, they use the health properties of certain foods to nourish the body and support recovery.

-Barbara Bauer, RDN, program manager of clinical nutrition at Sharp Coronado Hospital
+Nicole Herrmann, MS, RD, CLEC, clinical nutrition manager at Sharp Coronado Hospital

 Melissa Hughes, RDN, certified wellness and health coach and program manager for the Sharp Rees-Stealy Center for Health Management

 Prioritizing nutrient-dense foods (fruits, vegetables, legumes, whole grains, lean proteins and healthy fats) is a great way to make sure that the body has the nutrients it needs to stay healthy all year long.
 However, when I feel like I am fighting something, I focus on increasing my intake of foods that have immune-boosting power:

 Because your body cannot make vitamin C, it must come from the foods you eat every day.
 The vitamin C content of fruits and vegetables may be reduced by prolonged storage and by cooking.
 It's best to eat them as soon as possible after shopping, and also consider steaming or microwaving vegetables for short periods of time to limit nutrient loss.
 In addition to citrus fruits, vitamin C is also found in tomatoes, potatoes, strawberries, green and red bell peppers, broccoli, Brussels sprouts and kiwi.